-Organized in the style of an industry tradeshow, TOOLBOX Tradeshow is an open-house event designed to celebrate fabrication and studio-based education.
-We've invited vendors, suppliers, and friends of the shops and studios to participate by setting up booths to promote their products and services.
-This event is a valuable opportunity for knowledge and resource exchange with a large audience consisting of OCADU students, staff, faculty, alumni, as well as members of Toronto’s art and design community.
-There will also be giveaways, door prizes, and on-going demonstrations in the Lobby by our studio technicians, including technicians from the Printmaking Studios, Fabrication Studios, Ceramics Studio, and Fibre Studio.
+Organized in the style of an industry tradeshow, TOOLBOX Tradeshow is an open house event designed to celebrate fabrication and studio-based education.
+We've invited vendors, suppliers and friends of the shops and studios to participate by setting up booths to promote their products and services.
+This event is a valuable opportunity for knowledge and resource exchange with a large audience of OCAD U students, staff, faculty, alumni, as well as members of Toronto’s art and design community.
+There will also be giveaways, door prizes and ongoing demonstrations in the lobby by our studio technicians, including technicians from the Printmaking Studios, Fabrication Studios, and Material Art & Design Studios.
 Come visit the Great Hall to learn more about studio resources and equipment available to you!

 Vendors confirmed for TOOLBOX 2013 (more to come!):